 The Tree Runners are the same as the Wool Runners but they’re made out of eucalyptus tree fiber instead of wool.
 Again, the Runners are a casual everyday shoe so you’ll want the Dashers if you need a true running shoe.

 When compared to the Wool Runners, I’d say that the Tree Runners breathe better so they might be a better option if you’re wearing them in hot weather.
 However, I personally like the look of the wool fabric better than the eucalyptus tree fiber fabric — but that’s just a personal preference.

 The Wool Runner Mizzles are basically the same shoe as the Wool Runners but they have an added weather-resistant layer and the wool is treated with a water repellent coating.
 I also believe the Mizzles have a slightly higher sole that helps put a little more distance between the shoes and puddles.

 It’s important to realize that the Mizzles are weather-resistant but not waterproof — from my experience they do well in light rain or short stints in heavier rain.

 - Read my Allbirds Wool Runner Mizzle Review

 Wool Runner-up Mizzles

-The Wool Runner-up Mizzles is a boot version of the Wool Runner Mizzles so they too have a weather-resistant layer and the wool treated with a water repellent coating.
+The Wool Runner-up Mizzles is a boot version of the Wool Runner Mizzles so they too have a weather-resistant layer and the wool is treated with a water-repellent coating.

-The Wool Runner-up Mizzles is a little warmer than the Wool Runner Mizzles thanks to their boot design and they offer a little more protection from the elements.
+The Wool Runner-up Mizzles are a little warmer than the Wool Runner Mizzles thanks to their boot design and they offer a little more protection from the elements.

 - Price: $135